surveyjs/survey-creator/docs/Migrate-from-V1-to-V2.md

 ## Customized Property Editors

 In Survey Creator V2, we changed the internal design of the Property Grid.
-Most of your old customization code have to be rewritten.
-However, the customization became easier because we use our own survey in the new design.
-To add a new property editor, you just need to add a property to the survey.
+You need to rewrite most of your old customization code.
+On the other hand, we simplified customization.
+The Property Grid is now a survey.
+To add a new property editor, you simply need to add a question to the survey.
 Refer to the following help topic for more information: [Add Custom Properties to the Property Grid](https://surveyjs.io/Documentation/Survey-Creator?id=property-grid#add-custom-properties-to-the-property-grid).

 ## Customized Adorners